Requesting reimbursement from your insurance company

 Past superbills can also be viewed on the Billing & Payments page of the client portal, as seen below.
 They are tucked into the Insurance Reimbursement Documents section so make sure to click to expand that section.

-Step 2: Set up Reimbursify and submit your claim for free
+Step 2: Set up Reimbursify and submit your claims

 Reimbursify is available as a free app for both iOS and Android - find the download links here.

 Open Reimbursify once its downloaded and it will guide you through the set up process.
 Using the information on the superbill you got in step 1, go thru the prompts in Reimbursify to complete and submit your first claim.
-Submitting a claim should be free as I pay Reimbursify to provide free claim submission to my clients.
 If you have any questions, you can go to this support page for more help.

 Bonus: Shortcut for submitting future claims: